 The United States is the world's largest economy and its main financial centre in Wall Street is, on some measures, the world's biggest.
 It provides secrecy for non-residents, both at a Federal level and at the level of individual U.S. states.
-Taken as a whole, the United States provides a very wide range of offshore services.
-To a large extent, the government has encouraged many of these developments to attract capital for balance of payments reasons.
+Taken as a whole, the United States provides a very wide range of offshore secrecy services.
+For decades, successive U.S. governments have encouraged many of these developments to attract capital for balance of payments reasons1.

 In terms of size, the U.S.' main rival as a financial centre is the City of London.
-However, unlike the City, which historically built its strength on overseas empire and has always been a heavily outward-focused (hence offshore) financial centre, the financial markets of the United States were significantly more domestically focused, and diluted in a relatively much larger economy.
-As a consequence, offshore finance - both in terms of U.S. persons using foreign secrecy jurisdictions, as well as foreigners using the U.S. itself as a secrecy jurisdiction - has always been more politically contested in the United States than it has been in the UK.
-In general, the United States has played a pioneering role in devising ways to defend itself against foreign tax havens, but has largely failed to address its own role in attracting illicit financial flows and supporting tax evasion.
+However, unlike the City, which built its strength on overseas empire and has historically been an outward-focused (hence offshore) financial centre, the financial markets of the United States were more domestically focused, and diluted in a relatively much larger economy.
+As a consequence, offshore finance - both in terms of U.S. persons using foreign secrecy jurisdictions, as well as foreigners using the U.S. itself as a secrecy jurisdiction - has been more politically contested in the United States than it has been in the UK and in smaller tax havens.

+In general, the United States has played a pioneering role in devising ways to defend itself against foreign tax havens, but has failed to address its own role in attracting illicit financial flows and supporting tax evasion.

-The United States is a major tax haven because it provides tax free treatment and various forms of secrecy for nonresident individuals, corporations and other entities.
+The U.S. is a major tax haven because it provides tax free treatment and various forms of secrecy for non-resident individuals, corporations and other entities.
 On the tax side, it charges a zero rate on some categories of income, including interest paid by banks and savings institutions to non-resident individuals or foreign corporations; interest on government debt and interest on some types of corporate debt.
-On the secrecy side, the U.S. also has weak and relatively few treaty requirements to exchange relevant information with other jurisdictions - which need that information so that they can tax their own citizens properly.
-The U.S. government also does not require income earned locally by nonresidents to be reported to the U.S. government - which means that even where it may be required to exchange the information under international agreements, it doesn't have it available to exchange.
+On the secrecy side, the U.S. also has weak and relatively few treaty commitments to exchange relevant information with other jurisdictions, which need that information so they can tax their own citizens properly.
+Historically, the U.S. government also has not required income earned locally by non-residents to be reported to the U.S. government - which means that even where it may be required to exchange the information under international agreements, it doesn't have the information available to exchange.
+However, beginning in 2013, information reporting has been extended at least to bank deposit interest earned by residents of other foreign countries.2

-Furthermore, U.S. money laundering laws allow U.S. financial institutions to handle the proceeds of a long list of crimes, as long as those crimes are committed outside the U.S. If the crimes are committed inside the U.S., handling these proceeds would fall foul of money laundering laws. (p186-9) A significant share of U.S. residential and commercial property is owned by offshore shell companies, under secrecy arrangements that can help non-resident foreigners earn income that can be kept secret from the tax and criminal authorities of their home country.

-These factors, which help the United States attract foreign dirty money, are significantly the result of deliberate lawmaking rather than of mere omission: they represent the classic behaviour of a secrecy jurisdiction.
+Furthermore, gaps in U.S. money laundering laws allow U.S. financial institutions to handle the proceeds of a long list of crimes, as long as those crimes are committed outside the U.S. (p186-9) A significant share of U.S. residential and commercial property is owned by offshore shell companies, under secrecy arrangements that help non-resident foreigners earn income that can be kept secret from the tax and criminal authorities of their home country.
+State-level secrecy facilities, notably those provided by anonymous shell companies, complement the Federal-level secrecy facilities.
+These factors, which help the United States attract foreign dirty money, arise from deliberate law-making rather than mere omission: they represent the classic behaviour of a secrecy jurisdiction.
 Financial secrecy provided by the U.S. has caused untold damage to the ordinary citizens of foreign countries, whose elites have used the United States as a bolt-hole for looted wealth.